ps2alerts/aggregator/README.md

 Run `ps2alerts-start` to start all associated services including this module.
 Dependencies will be handled via the bootstrap process.

+Before first running the aggregator, you need to copy `.env.example` to `.env` and fill in your census service ID, as well as any other dependencies e.g. remote redis etc.

 To start the aggregator for development, run `ps2alerts-aggregator-dev`.
 This will bootstrap the container with ENV vars etc and tail the docker logs, as you would if you ran it manually via NPM.

 #### Workarounds